ahmedsujon/texttorrent-seamless-sms-marketing-application/README.md

 **TextTorrent** is a modern communication platform I designed and developed to streamline **text**, **calls**, and **contact management** into one unified tool.
 With a focus on automation and customer engagement, it’s built for businesses that rely on efficient, scalable outreach.

-> 🚀 Built by [Your Name] – Backend Developer & Twilio Expert
+> 🚀 Built by Sujon Ahmed – Software Engineer & Twilio Expert

 ---